 Coast GuardAs a water-bound nation much of the security concerns lie at sea.
 Almost 90% of the country is covered by sea and the remaining 10% land is scattered over an area of 415 km x 120 km, with the largest island being not more than 8 km².
 Therefore the duties assigned to the MNDF of maintaining surveillance over Maldives' waters and providing protection against foreign intruders poaching in the EEZ and territorial waters, are immense tasks from both logistical and economic view points.
 Hence, for carrying out these functions, it is the Coast Guard that plays a vital role.
 To provide timely security its patrol boats are stationed at various MNDF Regional Headquarters.

 Coast Guard is also assigned to respond to the maritime distress calls and to conduct search and rescue operations in a timely manner.
 Maritime pollution control exercises are conducted regularly on an annual basis for familiarization and handling of such hazardous situations.

 Coast Guards also undertake armed sea transport of troops and military equipment around the country.

-Language and cultureMaldivian culture is heavily influenced by geographical proximity to Sri Lanka and southern India.
+Language and cultureMaldivian culture is derived from a number of sources, the most important of which are its proximity to the shores of Sri Lanka and southern India.

 The language is of Indic Sanskritic origin, which points at a later influence from the north of the subcontinent.
 According to the legends, the kingly dynasty that ruled the country in the past has its origin there.